Mazuh/Midas/README.md

 Scrapping data from our federal colleges, [UFRN](http://ufrn.br/) and [IFRN](http://portal.ifrn.edu.br/), analysing expenses and producing some cool information for research.

-Our Constitution, our Law and our People demand [easy access](http://portal.ifrn.edu.br/acessoainformacao/sobre-a-lei-de-acesso-a-informacao-1/apresentacao-da-lei-de-acesso-lai/at_download/file) to this kind of information.
+Our Constitution, our Law and our People demand [easy access](http://portal.ifrn.edu.br/acessoainformacao/sobre-a-lei-de-acesso-a-informacao-1/apresentacao-da-lei-de-acesso-lai/at_download/file) to this kind of information in an easier way to understand.

 The initial idea is for me to learn and pratice data science with Python.
-My current objective is to see how many employees have salary above the ceiling.
+My current objective is to compute statistics for government employees salary.
 Further, more public expenses will be available for analysis.

 ## References

 ### For development

 Inspired by:
-- professor [Masanori](https://github.com/fmasanori) and [its students project at USP](https://gist.github.com/fmasanori/6ae7d880da86b61b5f2736da0f341376) that have the same goal as mine; and
+- professor [Masanori](https://github.com/fmasanori) and [its students project](https://gist.github.com/fmasanori/6ae7d880da86b61b5f2736da0f341376) that is a data scrapper for [USP](http://www5.usp.br/) salaries; and
 - a [Data Science Brigade](https://github.com/datasciencebr) project called [Serenata de Amor](https://github.com/datasciencebr/serenata-de-amor) for monitoring congressmen expenses using public money (may be similar to my future goal).

 A related song: